Gianmaria Bruni Bio

 Gianmaria Bruni Career

-Bruni transitioned to sports car racing in 2007, joining AF Corse in the FIA GT Championship with a Ferrari 430 GT3.
-He and teammate Stéphane Ortelli finished second in the GT2 class with three wins.
-His endurance racing career flourished as he competed for Risi Competizione and AF Corse, achieving major successes including the 2008 FIA GT Championship and multiple class victories at the 24 Hours of Le Mans in 2008, 2012, and 2014.
+Bruni switched to sports car racing in 2007, joining the FIA GT Championship with Team AF Corse Motorole in a Ferrari 430 GT3 alongside Stéphane Ortelli.
+The pair finished second in the GT2 class with three wins.
+In 2008, he won the FIA GT Championship, and he also scored his first class victory at the 24 Hours of Le Mans, beginning a long association with the famous French endurance race.

 Driving Style and Strengths